Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 I use an IMAP client to read my Gmail

-Visual differences comparing Classic and New (Score:3)
+Visual differences comparing Classic and New (Score:5, Informative)

 Since the bloody article can't even show the visual differences here are screenshots comparing the old and new: